herchila/session-guard/CONTRIBUTING.md

 ### 3.2.
 Install dependencies (Poetry)

-If you don’t have Poetry:
+If you don't have Poetry:

 ```bash
 pip install poetry